andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 ### Install OpenTofu

-To get started with OpenTofu I deployed it on my linux machine using Snap, but several other alternatives is available se more on the official OpenTofu [docs](https://opentofu.org/docs/intro/install/snap) page.
+To get started with OpenTofu I deployed it on my linux machine using Snap, but several other alternatives is available.
+See more on the official OpenTofu [docs](https://opentofu.org/docs/intro/install/snap) page.

 ```bash
 sudo snap install --classic opentofu